Support

 • Doesn't provide real-time stock levels

-3. Recording stock with inventory software
+3. Recording stock with inventory management software

 Pros of using inventory software: